• Skip to primary navigation

 To create this amazing Asian sesame dressing or sauce recipe, you'll need a few simple ingredients.
 Consider these a foundation you can easily customize to suit your taste.
 Check the recipe card for the suggested quantities.

-top view of recipe ingredients for Vegan Asian Sesame Dressing in bowls.
+top view of Vegan Asian Sesame Dressing Ingredients in bowls.

 • Peanut Butter - Substitute the peanut butter with any nut or seed butter, including Tahini.
 This will slightly alter the flavor profile, but it will still be delicious.